-The Ride of the Ruperts (RotR) is the most prestigious of motorcycle rides in Sussex each May in aid of the Movember Foundation, a very worthy charity helping in the fight against prostate cancer and mental health issues.
+The Ride of the Ruperts (RotR) is the most prestigious of motorcycle rides in Sussex each May in aid of the Movember Foundation, a very worthy charity heavily involved in the fight against prostate cancer and testicular cancer and raising awareness of men’s mental health issues.

 Meeting at The Milk Churn Café, Rudgwick, West Sussex (RH12 3DH) at 9am, the ride winds it’s way through some 70 miles of glorious Sussex countryside, villages and towns with ample opportunity for you to greet surprised and delighted onlookers with a “Tally Ho!” and a cheery wave!
 Naturally, some rest stops have been planned into the route to assist those on older models.

-The ride finishes with a private party (only for RotR participants) at the The Custom Cafe, near Bexhill, East Sussex (TN39 4QR).
-Lunch, liquid refreshment and live music from the Bad Billy Band will be available to all riders and pillions.
+The ride finishes with a private party (only for Ruperts only) at the The Custom Cafe, near Bexhill, East Sussex (TN39 4QR).
+Lunch, liquid refreshment and live music is available to participants.

 RotR events are open to ALL who ride, such is our love of motorcycles.
 So if you want to witness the spectacle of a gentleman or lady riding a Ducati sportsbike in tweed, register yourself for the main May ride!
 It also means that if you can’t take part in the DGR because your machine doesn’t meet the needs of the style guide, you can take part in the Ride of the Ruperts without any worry.